redbco/infermesh/docs/CRATES.md

 ## Crate Connectivity Diagram

-The following Mermaid diagram shows how the crates in **infermesh** connect to each other and to external runtimes, GPUs, and observability systems.
+The following Mermaid diagram shows how the crates in **InferMesh** connect to each other and to external runtimes, GPUs, and observability systems.

 ```mermaid
 graph TD